 Plummer lost the election to the popular butcher, an event that fired his reckless temper and he went after the new sheriff with a shotgun.
 However, a friend warned Crawford, who shot Plummer in his right arm, temporarily ruining his gunfighting abilities.
 Undaunted, Plummer immediately began to practice shooting with his left hand until his accuracy was just as deadly.
 When Hank Crawford caught wind of this, he turned in his badge and left Bannack, never to return.

-In the new election for sheriff, Plummer was made became the leading lawman on May 24, 1863.
+In the new election for sheriff, Plummer became the leading lawman on May 24, 1863.
 Plummer was quick to appoint two of his henchmen, Buck Stinson and Ned Ray, as deputies.
 Unknown to the people of Bannack, Plummer’s group of Innocents had now reached over 100.
 Having the opposite desired effect for the citizens of Bannack, crime in the town increased dramatically after Plummer was elected.
 In the next few months, more than 100 citizens were murdered.

 On June 20, 1863, Henry and Electa were married and soon settled into their log home in Bannack.
 However, Electa did not stay long.
 Less that three months later, she left for her parents home in Cedar Rapids, Iowa.
 She would never see Henry again.